J R Roberts Stores

+J R Roberts Stores was a small department store chain formed by John R. Roberts that operated in the South East of England, before the business was purchased by the multiple retail store company, Hide & Co in 1950.
+The Stratford store was sold off, and the Southend store continued to trade under the J R Roberts Stores name until Hide & Co were purchased by House of Fraser in 1975, and the store was rebranded.

+History

-J R Roberts Stores opened in 1870 in Stratford, London as a drapery and furniture shop at 96 Broadway, before expanding and becoming a full line department store covering 78-102 Broadway.
+J R Roberts Stores opened in 1870 in Stratford, London as a drapery and furniture shop at 96 Broadway, The store expanded into a full line department store and occupied 78-102 Broadway.

 In 1888, it is reported that J R Roberts opened the first Christmas grotto in a UK department store.
 Later their Christmas fairs were known for animated soldiers, sailors and other toy figures.
 During the early part of the 20th century, the postcard artist Hermann Fleury Jnr fitted out the Christmas display for a fee of £200.
+In 1894, the business was incorporated with a value of £202,500 and was listed on the London Stock Exchange.

 In 1895, Queen Mary Hospital at West Ham opened a new wing and the two main wards were named after J R Roberts who had paid for the furniture.